 Eucalyptus radiata is one essential oil which goes primarily by its Latin name.

 Eucalyptus radiata Essential Oil is popular in Aromatherapy as its more gentle eucalyptol note fares better with small children and the elderly as a decongestant than many of the stronger species in the Eucalyptus/myrtaceae families.

-The fresh, clean aroma of Eucalyptus radiata works well in a vaporiser having milder eucalyptus/peppermint notes with a lower cineole content of around 65% which is more comfortable for animals than the stronger eucalyptus with higher volumes of cineole which can reach 95%.
+The fresh cineolic, aroma of Eucalyptus radiata works well in a vaporiser having milder eucalyptus/peppermint notes with a lower cineole content of around 65% which is more comfortable for animals than the stronger eucalyptus with higher volumes of cineole which can reach up to 95%.

 Eucalyptus radiata blends well with other essential oils and can be a pleasant additive to a massage oil if considering an enlightenment and an uplifting experience in the process.

 Ensure you add the oil to a carrier oil if you are using it topically and like all our eucalyptus oils, do not ingest.
 Store in a cool dry place out of the reach of children.
 Seek advice from a clinical Aromatherapist if pregnant.

 Major plant chemical compound: cineole, a-terpineol, d-limonene (an EU Allergen)